Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Experimental Setup

 \subsection{Ablation Studies}

-To assess the contribution of individual components in our proposed model, we evaluate the following variants in both case studies: \begin{itemize} \item \textbf{w/o MC}: Removes the monotonic constraint on the learned degradation states, allowing non-monotonic degradation trajectories. \item \textbf{w/o PT}: Removes the path transformation applied to the input data prior to the CDE integration. \end{itemize}
+To assess the contribution of individual components in our proposed model, we evaluate the following variants in both case studies: \begin{itemize}[leftmargin=1.5em, itemsep=4pt, topsep=4pt, partopsep=0pt, parsep=0pt] \item \textbf{w/o MC}: Removes the monotonic constraint on the learned degradation states, allowing non-monotonic degradation trajectories. \item \textbf{w/o PT}: Removes the path transformation applied to the input data prior to the CDE integration. \end{itemize}